eeerlend/macup-node/README.md

 ```

 ## Configuration
-Add Node packages via NPM.
+Add global Node packages via NPM.
 Node is installed via Homebrew if it's not already installed.
 Homebrew is installed if it's not already installed.

 ```bash
 macup_node_packages+=(